Dynamic Linking

 • Chromium does not support compiling >4kB WASM on the main thread, and that includes side modules; you can use --use-preload-plugins (in emcc or file_packager.py) to make Emscripten compile them on startup [doc] [discuss].

-• EM_ASM code defined within side modules depends on eval support are is therefore incompatible with -sDYNAMIC_EXECUTION=0.
+• EM_ASM and EM_JS code defined within side modules depends on eval support and are therefore incompatible with -sDYNAMIC_EXECUTION=0.

 Pthreads support